kalazzawi/AWS-Cloud-Practitioner/Domain1-CloudConcepts.md

 Your application has recently experienced significant global growth, and international users are complaining of high latency.
 What is the AWS characteristic that can help improve your international users’ experience?

-<br>&nbsp;&nbsp;&nbsp;&nbsp;A. AWS allows customers to launch powerful EC2 instances to handle spikes in load.
+&nbsp;&nbsp;&nbsp;&nbsp;A. AWS allows customers to launch powerful EC2 instances to handle spikes in load.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;B. AWS allows customers to pay upfront to get bigger discounts.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;C. AWS allows customers to launch and terminate EC2 instances based on demand.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;D. AWS allows customers to choose cheaper types of EC2 instances that best fit their needs.